The Ad review center offers several features to help you find specific ads to review and block.

-Click string: Search for ads based on their tracking URL or click string.
-You'll need to find the ad's click string first.
+- Click string: Search for ads based on their tracking URL.

 You can filter ads using one of the following:

-My app: Filter ads based on which of your apps they appeared in.
+- Publisher domain: Filter ads based on which of your sites they appeared on.

-Newest ads: Filter ads that have appeared in your apps in the last 1, 3, or 7 days.
+- Newest ads: Filter for ads that have appeared on your site in the last 1 to 30 days.

-Ad network: Filter ads from a specific ad network.
+- Ad network: Filter for ads from a specific ad network.